elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

   - What can be delivered
   - Where to deliver
   - When to deliver
+    - For many futures contracts, the delivery period is the whole month
 - Settled daily (mark to market)
 - Closing out futures is easy, it's just an opposite trade
 - Most contracts are closed out before maturity
+- When used for hedging, profits are not recorded for accounting purposes until the contract is closed (pg.
+59).
+If not for hedging, then the books would note the gain/loss in the year end even if the contract will not be closed until the next year

 ### Convergence